vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 VP (folio 125 a).
 Gundicā-yātrā-Vide H. of Dh. vol. IV. pp 700-701.
 On As. su.

-2 with or without Pusya-nakṣatra; GK 186.
+2 with or without Puṣya-nakṣatra; GK 186.
 Gunāvāptivrata—begin on Phā, śu.
 1; for one year; Śiva; on

-four days worship of images of Aditya, Agni, Varuna and the moon ( as forms of Śiva) in order, the first two being the fierce forms and the last two the mild forms of Śiva and snāna (bath) on these days with different substances; also homa on four days with wheat, sesame, corn and barley; to subsist on milk; Vi.
+four days worship of images of Āditya, Agni, Varuna and the moon ( as forms of Śiva) in order, the first two being the fierce forms and the last two the mild forms of Śiva and snāna (bath) on these days with different substances; also homa on four days with wheat, sesame, corn and barley; to subsist on milk; Vi.
 Dh.
 III.
 137. 1-13 ( quoted by HV II.

 499-500 ).
 Guruvrata-Begin on a Thursday with Anuradhā nakṣatra;

 worship of golden image of planet Jupiter in a golden vessel; seven naktas observed; HV II.
 579 ( quoting 41 verses

 from Bhav.
 U.).
-Guhyakadvādasi--on 12th; one should fast on it and worship
+Guhyakadvādaśi--on 12th; one should fast on it and worship

 Guhyakas ( Yakṣas ) with akṣatas and ground sesame and donate gold to a brāhmana; removes all sins; HV I. 1204